malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 # Step 1 - listen, read and take notes
-## 1) Visit the TED website https://www.ted.com/talks
+### 1A) Visit the TED website https://www.ted.com/talks
-* Select the option for a short talk (no more than 12 mins)
 * Select a topic (e.g. Technology, Education)
+* Select "6-12 mins" - no shorter.
 * Look for an interesting title
-* Don't choose these ones - I use them in some classes ** Ernesto Sirolli (on effectiveness of aid, and also body language for presentations): https://www.ted.com/talks/ernesto_sirolli_want_to_help_someone_shut_up_and_listen/up-next?language=en
-** Daniela Papi (also on effectiveness, this time volunteering - I use this one for the Voluntourism essay): https://www.youtube.com/watch?v=oYWl6Wz2NB8
-** Angela Duckworth (on "grit" - the ability to keep going when things get tough - being more important than anything for students and others): https://www.ted.com/talks/angela_lee_duckworth_grit_the_power_of_passion_and_perseverance/up-next?language=en
-** Dan Ariely (Behavioural Economist - some bits from his book "Predictably Irrational" - cheating and identity, the importance of check intuitions): https://www.ted.com/talks/dan_ariely_our_buggy_moral_code?language=en (some more bits here: https://www.ted.com/talks/dan_ariely_are_we_in_control_of_our_own_decisions/transcript?language=en )
-** Angel Chang on sneakers (talk has same Arrangement as Ethical Consumption essay): https://www.ted.com/talks/angel_chang_the_wildly_complex_anatomy_of_a_sneaker?language=en
-** Hans Rosling on global population: https://www.ted.com/talks/hans_rosling_on_global_population_growth?language=en
+* At the bottom of this page is a list of talks I use in class.
+Don't choose those.

-## 2) When you have chosen a talk
+### 1B) When you have chosen a talk
-* Listen to the first minute.
 * Listen to 20 seconds, English only.
 * Too difficult?
 ** Try English subtitles or transcript
 ** Try Japanese subtitles or transcript
-** But do try later ONE more time in English
+** But try later ONE more time later in English

-## 3) Google the topic covered in the talk.
+### 1C) Google the topic covered in the talk.
 Find one thing to READ
-Anything OK!
+Anything related to topic OK!
 * A news article
 * A website
 * Song lyrics
 * Something that agrees or disagrees - both OK
-* It doesn't have to be an exact match to the topic
+* It doesn't have to be an exact match
+** For example if talk is _"problem caused for penguins in Galapagos by global warming",_ your reading could be about ** a) Galapagos,
+** b) OR penguins
+** c) OR global warming)
 * Advanced option: Read [[Invention - find good sources]]

-## 4) Watch the talk, read the article.
-Take notes on both
+### 1D) Take notes on the TED Talk AND the article
-* First just take rough notes any way you want.
+* For now, just take rough notes _any way you want._
+* You'll need at least 9-10 pieces of information total
+* If you don't have 9-10, read another article!
-* Remember to keep the URL (http)
+* Remember to keep the URL (http addresses) of the talk and article
-* In step 2, later, I will tell you how to organise your notes
+* In step 2, you will learn how to Arrange and Present your notes

 # Step 2: Get your Presentation ready
-## 1) Find the template
+### 2A) Find the template
 * I will share "Template for Outline" on Google Classroom later
 * Read the notes!
 * Read the rubric